tsunami416604/azure-docs.hu-hu/articles/event-hubs/store-captured-data-data-warehouse.md

 ## <a name="publish-code-to-the-functions-app"></a>Kód közzététele a Functions-alkalmazásba

-1. Nyissa meg az *EventHubsCaptureEventGridDemo.sln* megoldást a Visual Studio 2017-ben (15.3.2-es vagy újabb verzió).
+1. Nyissa meg a megoldást *EventHubsCaptureEventGridDemo.sln* a Visual Studio 2019.

 1. A Megoldáskezelőben kattintson a jobb gombbal a *FunctionEGDWDumper* elemre, majd válassza a **Közzététel** lehetőséget.